-45) You have collected data on the number of complaints for 6 different brands of automobiles sold in the US in 2006 and in 2010.
+45) You have collected data on the number of complaints for six different brands of automobiles sold in the United States in 2006 and in 2010.
 Which of the following is the best for presenting the data?

-A) A contingency table
+A) a contingency table

-B) A stem-and-leaf display
+B) a stem-and-leaf display

-C) A time-series plot
+C) a time-series plot

-D) A side-by-side bar chart
+D) a side-by-side bar chart

 Answer: D

 Difficulty: Moderate

 Keywords: choice of chart, side-by-side bar chart

-46) You have collected data on the responses to two questions asked in a survey of 40 college students majoring in business □ What is your gender?
-(Male = M; Female = F) and What is your major?
-(Accountancy = A; Computer Information Systems = C; Marketing = M).
+46) You have collected data on the responses to two questions asked in a survey of 40 college students majoring in business □ What is your gender (Male = M; Female = F) and What is your major (Accountancy = A; Computer Information Systems = C; Marketing = M).
 Which of the following is the best for presenting the data?

-A) A contingency table
+A) a contingency table

-B) A stem-and-leaf display
+B) a stem-and-leaf display

-C) A time-series plot
+C) a time-series plot

-D) A Pareto chart
+D) a Pareto chart

 Answer: A

 Difficulty: Moderate

 Keywords: choice of chart, contingency table

-A sample of 200 students at a Big-Ten university was taken after the midterm to ask them whether they went bar hopping the weekend before the midterm or spent the weekend studying, and whether they did well or poorly on the midterm.
+A sample of 200 students at a Big Ten university was taken after the midterm to ask them whether they went bar hopping the weekend before the midterm or spent the weekend studying, and whether they did well or poorly on the midterm.
 The following table contains the result.

-Did Poorly in

-Did Well in Midterm Midterm
+Did Well in Midterm Did Poorly in Midterm

 Studying for Exam 80 20

 Went Bar Hopping 30 70

-47) Referring to Table 2-6, of those who went bar hopping the weekend before the midterm in the sample, percent of them did well on the midterm.
+47) Referring to Table 2-6, of the students in the sample who went bar hopping the weekend before the midterm, percent did well on the midterm.